MervCodes

 pm2 startup

-The -i max flag runs one instance per CPU core, which pairs well with the Nginx upstream load balancing configuration shown above.
+The -i max flag runs one instance per CPU core, which pairs nicely with the Nginx upstream config.

 Practical Tips

-Test configuration changes before reloading.
-Always run nginx -t before systemctl reload nginx.
-A bad configuration will take down all sites on the server.
+Always test config changes before reloading. nginx -t then systemctl reload nginx.
+A bad config takes down everything.

 Use separate log files per site.
-Add access_log /var/log/nginx/myapp.access.log; and error_log /var/log/nginx/myapp.error.log; inside your server block to keep logs organized.
+Add access_log /var/log/nginx/myapp.access.log; and error_log /var/log/nginx/myapp.error.log; to your server block.

 Keep Node.js bound to localhost.
-Never expose your application port to the internet.
-Nginx should be the only entry point.
+I mentioned this earlier but it bears repeating.
+Never expose your app port to the internet directly.

 Troubleshooting Common Issues

-504 Gateway Timeout indicates your application is taking too long to respond.
-Increase proxy_read_timeout or investigate slow endpoints in your app.
+504 Gateway Timeout — Your app is taking too long to respond.
+Either increase proxy_read_timeout or figure out why your endpoint is slow.

-Mixed content warnings after adding SSL happen when your application generates HTTP URLs instead of HTTPS.
-Ensure the X-Forwarded-Proto header is being set and that your application respects it.
+Mixed content warnings after adding SSL — Your app is generating HTTP URLs instead of HTTPS.
+Make sure the X-Forwarded-Proto header is set and your app is reading it to construct URLs.

 FAQ

 Q: Should I use Nginx or Caddy?
-A: Caddy is simpler to configure and handles SSL automatically with zero configuration.
-Nginx offers more control, better documentation, wider community support, and higher performance under extreme load.
-For most Node.js and Next.js deployments, both work well.
-Choose Nginx if you need fine-grained tuning or are already familiar with it.
+A: Caddy is simpler — it handles SSL automatically with zero config.
+But Nginx gives you more control, better docs, a bigger community, and better performance under extreme load.
+For most Node.js deployments, both work great.
+I reach for Nginx because I already know it.

 Q: Do I need Nginx if I deploy to Vercel or a container platform?
-A: No. Platforms like Vercel, AWS App Runner, and Google Cloud Run provide their own reverse proxy and SSL termination.
-Nginx is for self-hosted or VPS deployments where you manage the infrastructure yourself.
+A: Nope.
+Vercel, AWS App Runner, Cloud Run — they all provide their own reverse proxy and SSL termination.
+Nginx is for when you're managing your own VPS or server.

-A: Yes.
-After adding SSL with Certbot, enable HTTP/2 by changing listen 443 ssl; to listen 443 ssl http2;.
-Note that the proxy connection to your Node.js backend remains HTTP/1.1, which is fine because the performance benefit of HTTP/2 applies to the client-to-Nginx connection.
+Q: Is HTTP/2 supported?
+A: After adding SSL with Certbot, just change listen 443 ssl; to listen 443 ssl http2;.
+The proxy connection to your backend stays HTTP/1.1, which is fine — the performance benefit of HTTP/2 is on the client-to-Nginx connection.

-Nginx as a reverse proxy is the industry-standard approach for deploying Node.js and Next.js applications in production.
-The combination gives you the developer experience and flexibility of Node.js with the performance, security, and stability of Nginx handling the network edge.
-Start with the basic configuration, add SSL with Certbot, then layer on static file serving, compression, and rate limiting as your traffic grows.
-The setup described in this guide will comfortably handle thousands of concurrent users on modest hardware.
+Nginx in front of Node.js or Next.js is the battle-tested production setup for a reason.
+You get the flexibility of Node with the performance and security of Nginx at the network edge.
+Start with the basic proxy config, add SSL with Certbot, then layer on static file serving, compression, and rate limiting as your traffic grows.
+This setup will handle thousands of concurrent users on modest hardware without breaking a sweat.